filakhtov/gentoo-use-docs/sys-apps/iproute2.md

 This flag can be safely disabled.

 ### ipv6
-IPv6 protocol support is enabled by default.
-When disabled, apply a patch to disable IPv6 support.
+IPv6 protocol support is enabled by default, so nothing is done when this flag is enabled.
+If disabled, apply a patch to disable the IPv6 support.

 It is recommended to enable this flag if the target system to be participating in IPv6-capable network.
 Otherwise it can be safely disabled.